syfares/Barandos/doc/README.md

-Bulwark Core
+barandos Core
 =====================

 Setup
 ---------------------
-[Bulwark Core](https://www.bulwarkcrypto.com/) is the original Bulwark client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Bulwark transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[barandos Core](https://www.barandos.com/) is the original barandos client and it builds the backbone of the network.
+However, it downloads and stores the entire history of barandos transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Bulwark on your native platform.
+The following are some helpful notes on how to run barandos on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/bulwark-qt (GUI, 32-bit) or bin/32/bulwarkd (headless, 32-bit)
+- bin/32/barandos-qt (GUI, 32-bit) or bin/32/barandosd (headless, 32-bit)
-- bin/64/bulwark-qt (GUI, 64-bit) or bin/64/bulwarkd (headless, 64-bit)
+- bin/64/barandos-qt (GUI, 64-bit) or bin/64/barandosd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run bulwark-qt.exe.
+Unpack the files into a directory, and then run barandos-qt.exe.

 ### OSX

-Drag Bulwark-Qt to your applications folder, and then run Bulwark-Qt.
+Drag barandos-Qt to your applications folder, and then run barandos-Qt.

 ### Need Help?

-* See the documentation at the [Bulwark KB](https://kb.bulwarkcrypto.com) for help and more information.
+* See the documentation at the [barandos KB](https://kb.barandos.com) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=2499481.0) or on the [Bulwark Discord](https://discord.gg/a7vhegP).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=2499481.0) or on the [barandos Discord](https://discord.gg/a7vhegP).

 Building
 ---------------------
-The following are developer notes on how to build Bulwark on your native platform.
+The following are developer notes on how to build barandos on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)